 California defines a "BB device" as: "any instrument that expels a projectile, such as a BB or a pellet, through the force of air pressure, gas pressure, or spring action."
 It is a misdemeanor in California to sell, loan, or transfer a BB gun, or "BB device" to a minor.

 In Massachusetts, it is illegal for children under eighteen to have a BB gun or air rifle in any public area, unless: (a) an adult is with them; (b) they have a sporting or hunting license with them, or (c) they have a permit from the police chief in the town where they live.
 Violating Massachusetts' BB gun law is a misdemeanor offense punishable by a fine of up to $100, confiscation of the BB gun or air rifle, and possible destruction of the firearm by the Massachusetts State Police.

 Michigan law requires that BB guns are subject to the same firearm license requirements, safety inspection certificate, and concealed pistol license requirements as other firearms.
 You cannot buy a pellet air gun in Michigan unless you have a permit.

-May states prohibit people from carrying BB guns openly in public, frequently called the "right to carry."
-BB gun owners who travel with their air guns to other states may not be granted reciprocity and recognition for any "right to carry" law that they might have enjoyed in their home state.
+Many states prohibit people from carrying BB guns openly in public, frequently called the "right to carry."
+BB gun owners who travel with their airsoft guns to other states may not be granted reciprocity and recognition for any "right to carry" law that they might have enjoyed in their home state.

 BB Gun Safety Tips

-- Follow state and local BB gun laws and federal firearms laws, manufacturer warnings, and safety tips when handling a BB gun.
+- Follow state and local BB gun laws, federal firearms laws, manufacturer warnings, and safety tips when handling a BB gun.

 - If you own or sell BB guns, you must still use extreme care when handling them.
-BB guns are not toys, and they have the ability to seriously injure or kill.
+BB guns are not toy guns, and they have the ability to seriously injure or kill.
 Use proper firearm safety techniques to minimize harm.